Skip to main content

 In September 2024, OpenAI’s ChatGPT hit over 3.1 billion monthly visits, overtaking Microsoft search engine Bing’s traffic for that month (1.8 billion visits).
 It’s an amazing achievement for a relatively new player, but it’s also no surprise.

 If you need to do some research for work – do you open Google as your starting point?
 What about writing a strongly worded email to your internet provider, or crafting a cover letter for a job application?
-If you’re not using ChatGPT for these tasks, why are you wasting your valuable time?
+If you’re not using ChatGPT for these tasks, you are wasting your valuable time.
 Even the most basic internet users will notice the helpful AI overviews at the top of Google search results, these punchy summaries answer your question and throw in supportive citation links.
-The mainstreaming of AI is afoot.

-As a content marketer, my team and I spend a fair part of our week on SEO efforts for clients to help them rank in Google and build authority online for their expert topics.
-But lately, we’ve been evolving our services to consider the new ways audiences are looking for information online.
-Keep reading for everything you need to know about GEO and its impact on content marketing.
+As a content marketer, my team and I spend a fair part of our week on SEO efforts for clients to help them rank in Google and build authority online for their specialist topics.
+But lately, we’ve been evolving our services to include tactics that increase accuracy, visibility and authority for our clients on Generative AI platforms.

 What is GEO?

-Generative Engine Optimisation (GEO) is a major development that’s changing the way people search and interact with information online.
+You might have heard of GEO – or maybe AISEO, AIO or LLM SEO.
+We’re keeping things simple for now… Generative Engine Optimisation (GEO) is a major development that’s changing the way people search and interact with information online.
 GEO is all about creating content with AI search engines like ChatGPT, Gemini, and Google AI overviews in mind.

 What’s the difference between SEO and GEO?

-Generative AI doesn’t just list websites like traditional search engines, they generate comprehensive answers by pulling information from multiple sources.
+Simply put: Generative AI doesn’t just list websites like traditional search engines, they generate comprehensive answers by pulling information from multiple sources.

 Just as humans value authenticity, it appears that generative AI also has a need for high-quality, informative and accurate content (see the ‘Garbage in Garbage Out’ or ‘GIGO’ rule).
-So it turns out creating content for generative AI might not be too dissimilar from creating content for real people.

 For your brand or business to appear in Generative AI, it needs to be optimised not only for keywords, but for how well it can be integrated into AI-generated responses.
 Here are a few tips: